Betty-Blocks-Services/import-csv/README.md

 A key/value combination that allows you to map your CSV column names to the properties of the selected model.<br />
 The key column contains the (exact) column name of your CSV file.<br />
 The value column contains the database name of your property (snake_case).<br />
-For belong to relations you can use model.property (in snake_case) combination.<br />
+For belongs-to relations you can use model.property (in snake_case) combination.<br />

 example: